Yoga to Balance Emotions

 Meditation techniques and a regular yoga practice have an extremely positive affect on non-clinical depression.
 Studies have revealed that practicing yoga regularly increases the amount of endorphins released by the brain which naturally lifts your mood.

-A yogic breathing technique (pranayama) called brahmari also helps to raise the spirits.
-To practise brahmari begin in a comfortable seated position with a straight back.
+A yogic breathing technique (pranayama) called bramhari also helps to raise the spirits.
+To practise bramhari begin in a comfortable seated position with a straight back.
 Breathe slowly in and out through the nose, begin to slow the breath down, rest the backs of the wrists on the knees palms facing up and roll your index finger down to the base of your thumb.
 Maintain this position as you inhale, once you have fully inhaled take a natural pause and place your index fingers now to the auricle (the piece of cartilage in front of the ear) and hum as you exhale.
 Continue this technique for 15 complete breaths.

 During times when we feel particularly low, sitting in relative stillness can be a challenge in itself.
 If this is the case practise a yoga flowing sequence (vinyasa), a vinyasa uses the breath to link posture to posture, after 20 minutes of moving in this way you should find that it easier to sit and still your mind.